Tories face outrage over Covid lockdown party video

 Mr Gove refused to say whether he believed the prime minister should back the report, saying how they would vote is a matter for “each individual” MP.
 But former Conservative minister Justine Greening urged MPs to “get behind” the committee’s work and recognise that political leaders cannot be “allowed to get away with” misleading the Commons.

 Senior Tory MP Tobias Ellwood called on the prime minister to take stock of the tumult around the party and to overhaul his cabinet.
-“This mini crisis should me turned into a major opportunity,” he told The Independent.
+“This mini crisis should be turned into a major opportunity,” he told The Independent.

-Mr Ellwood said: “The prime minister should begin with an overhaul of his cabinet with bold policy announcements on the economy, Brexit [and] Ukraine”
+Mr Ellwood said: “The prime minister should begin with an overhaul of his cabinet with bold policy announcements on the economy, Brexit [and] Ukraine.”

 He called for Mr Sunak to be “less fearful of right wing backlash” and address issues that would “secure wider national support”.
 Mr Ellwood also urged the PM to distance the Conservatives “from the populist, divisive approach of the recent past”.